 • 4,000 hours of on-the-job training

-• 288 hours of related instruction
+• 288 hours of related supplemental instruction (RSI)

 • Periodic worksite checks